 As though they were climbing the hills in springtime.
 I alone am anchored.
 That is ominous.

-I am a fool, and my heart-mind also!
+I am a stupid person, and my heart also!

 I alone am dark and muddle-headed.